 What Personal Data I Collect and Why

-By default WordPress does not collect any personal data about my visitors, and only collects the data shown on the User Profile screen from registered users.
+By default, WordPress does not collect any personal data about you, and only collects the data from registered users.
 Some of my plugins do collect data, I’ll explain what they collect and why they collect it below.

-Akismet collects information about visitors who comment on this blog using the Akismet anti-spam service.
-The information they collect typically includes the commenter’s IP address, user agent, referrer, and Site URL (along with other information directly provided by the commenter such as their name, username, email address, and the comment itself).
+Akismet collects information when you comment on this blog using the Akismet anti-spam service.
+The information they collect typically includes the your IP address, your browser information, if you clicked a link to end up here and any information you fill in on the comment form.
 The data is collected to distinguish spam from real comments on the site.

 If you leave a comment on this site you may opt-in to saving your name, email address and website in cookies.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.
 These cookies will last for one year.

 I have enabled sharing icons to some social platforms and services: Buffer, Pinterest and Twitter.
 You can also share via e-mail or print the post if you want to.
 These sharing icons are part of the site’s theme which is Extra by Elegant Themes.

 Some forms on this site require the use of Google’s reCAPTCHA service before they can be submitted.
 The purpose of these cookies is to avoid getting challenged every time you want to submit a form.
 If you consent to use Google’s reCAPTCHA service, a cookie is created that stores your consent.
 This cookie deletes itself after thirty days.

 Articles on this site may include embedded content (e.g. videos, images, articles, etc.).
 Embedded content from other websites behaves in the exact same way as if you would visit the other website.
 Examples of embedded content on this site are the Spotify and Twitter widgets in the side bar and YouTube videos in posts and on pages.